How to Make Beef Stew With Mushrooms in a Crock Pot

 Today I seared two pieces of chuck separately on both sides and then cut them up into chunks before adding them to the crock pot.
 The advantage of doing it this way was working with just two pieces of meat rather than twenty or more chunks.

-The disadvantage is not being able to sear all sides of the beef cube but I really don't think it will make that much of a difference.
+The disadvantage is not being able to sear all sides of the beef cube, but I don't think it will make that much of a difference.
 I wonder if I seared one piece whole before cutting it up and the other cut up into pieces if I would be able to tell the difference?

 How Big Should You Cut the Cubes